matter-labs/zksync-era/docs/specs/data_availability/compression.md

 cheaper for keys that has been used already.
 The opportunity comes when remembering the ids for accounts to spare some bytes on nonce/balance key, but ultimately the complexity may not be worth it.

-There is some room for optimization of the keys that are being written for the first time, however, optimizing those is more complex and achieves only a one-time effect (when the key is published for the first time), so they may be in scope of the future upgrades.
+There is some room for optimization of the keys that are being written for the first time, however, optimizing those are more complex and achieves only a one-time effect (when the key is published for the first time), so they may be in scope of the future upgrades.